BEagle1984/silverback/docs/guides/broker/consuming/deserialization.md

 ```

 > [!Note]
-> To learn more about the schema registry support, refer to the <xref:schema-registry> guide.
+> To learn more about the schema registry support, refer to the <xref:kafka-schema-registry-deserializer> guide.

 ## Raw